mrasdfdela/springboard_23-01_flask-blogly/README.md

 # springboard_23-01_flask-blogly

-Flask project for creating a blogging website using PostgreSQL and SQLAlchemy.
-Can add users and blog posts associated with those users.
+My first project using multiple technologies.
+This is a Flask blogging website that uses PostgreSQL and SQLAlchemy.
+Users can be added and blog posts can then be added and associated with those users.
 Includes a seed file and route testing file.

 *Note: Does not include authentication*